 ![]() |

-His surname was Kahnweiler, which identified him as a Cohen, not the never-found but same-sounding Kanweiler.
-Our searches, which include old Willet Street Cemetery records at Mayfield Cemetery, have not yet found a document with his name. |
+His surname was Kahnweiler, which identified him as a Cohen.
+Our searches, including old Willet Street Cemetery records at Mayfield Cemetery, have not found a document with his name. |

 Alexander Kahnweiler